-Visit the Kreuzberg neighborhood
+Visit the Kreuzberg neighbourhood

 Kreuzberg, formerly a part of West Berlin, has transformed from being one of the poorest quarters in the late 1970s to one of the city’s cultural hotspots today.
 It is home to a large migrant population and also to the city’s hippest clubs and restaurants.
 The area is covered in graffiti and street art and also home to Checkpoint Charlie, one of the points of crossing between East and West Berlin during the Cold War (1947–1991).

 Eat at Curry 66 on your way—best currywurst ever.
-Or go to the Currywurst museum for a tutorial on the invention of the city’s favorite dish and learn about its evolution over the years.
+Or go to the Currywurst museum for a tutorial on the invention of the city’s favourite dish and learn about its evolution over the years.
 Culture trip has a few more dinner recommendations.

 If you are seeking a very unique experience, two clubs come recommended:

 - Principal Kreuzberg (Oranienstrasse 178): A burlesque bar with a jazzy vibe and old-fashioned feels

 - Madame Claude (Lübbener Str.
 19): An upside down (!) bar in a former brothel